seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 docker run -i -t -p 50030:50030  hadoop-image
 {% endhighlight %}

-You should now be able to connect to http://localhost:50030 from your local OS and execute a Mapreduce job on the command line.
+You should now be able to connect to http://localhost:50030 from your local OS and execute a MapReduce job on the command line.
 {% highlight bash %}
 sh /usr/bin/execute-wordcount.sh
 {% endhighlight %}